valancej/NIST-SP-800-190/README.md

 Within Anchore, a policy check can be set up to look for a tag of an image that has not been deemed stale.
 As an example, if a development team builds a my-app:latest image inheriting from my-base-layer:latest within their trusted registry that they have built, an Anchore Dockerfile check can for my-base:latest to be present.
 Along with the appropriate amount of automation and checks,the risk of using stale and older images is greatly decreased.

+## 4.3 Orchestrator Countermeasures

+This section can be achived with Active Directory and Network tooling.
+No use for Anchore here.

 ## 4.4 Container Countermeasures

 ###### 4.4.1 Vulnerabilities within the runtime software